-That two weeks between the fertile period (the days surrounding ovulation) and the date you expect to (and don’t want to!) get your period are SO hard.
-In those two weeks it’s really easy to obsess over whether that little twinge or mild hint of sickness was one of the early signs of pregnancy.
+That two weeks between ovulation and the date you expect to (and don’t want to!) get your period are SO hard.
+In those two weeks it’s really easy to obsess over whether that little ache or mild hint of sickness was one of the early signs of pregnancy.

 In this post I’m going to take you through 20 of the most common early signs and symptoms of pregnancy that you may pick up on even before you miss your period.

-Of course, there are really only two ways to know for sure – missing your period and taking a pregnancy test.
+Disclaimer: There are really only two ways to know for sure – missing your period completely, and taking a pregnancy test!

 *This article assumes a positive pregnancy test will be welcome.
 If you are here with signs of an unwanted pregnancy, I hope you get the result you are looking for.
-In the case of a positive test, I encourage UK readers to visit the Sexwise website for further support.
-I urge all my readers to be vigilant about what organisations you seek advice from.
-Make sure to avoid those with anything other than a neutral stance on reproductive rights.
-For US readers, I would be grateful if anyone could contact me with an appropriate support resource to recommend.
+In the case of a positive test, I encourage UK readers to visit the British Pregnancy Advisory Service website for further support.

 Table of Contents